Wonderful mountain panorama & lunch at a traditional mountain hut at the foot of the Schilthorn.

 ABOUT THE ROUTE

-On the way back, we’ll follow a different trail that leads us to the hidden and picturesque Sprutz waterfall, before continuing down to Gimmelwald—a charming, storybook alpine village.
+On our way back, we’ll take a different trail leading to the hidden Sprutz waterfall — a picturesque spot tucked away in the forest — before continuing down to the peaceful village of Gimmelwald.
 With just around 100 residents, Gimmelwald is a peaceful mountain farming community known for its flower-filled chalets, grazing cattle, and breathtaking views of the towering Jungfrau mountain.